 Epileptic dogs that suffer from seizures at night (between 11 PM and 6 AM) exhibit a marked decrease in their seizures if treated with melatonin.
 According to ongoing research, this is largely due to its effects on the circadian rhythm of your dog.

 This is a hormonal imbalance where there is an excess of the steroidal hormone cortisol in your dog’s blood.
 It is usually caused by a tumor in the pituitary or adrenal glands that over-secrete adrenocorticotropic hormone (ACTH).
 The administration of melatonin will help block your dog from the uptake of the cortisol hormone.

 As you can see, melatonin has a wide variety of benefits for dogs.
 But how safe is it?

 Is Melatonin Safe for Dogs?

 Yes, it is!
 In fact, melatonin is an exceptionally safe supplement in both humans and dogs.
 However, there are some rare side effects to be aware of in dogs, including:

 - Increase in heart rate

 If you are planning on giving your dog melatonin supplements, it’s absolutely imperative that you check for the ingredient xylitol.
 This artificial sweetener is extremely toxic to dogs, so be sure you avoid any supplements that contain it.

-According to this 2006 study, xylitol toxicosis in dogs may result in acute, potentially fatal liver damage and coagulopathy.
 There are melatonin products made specifically for dogs and they should only contain safe ingredients, however its always good to check the label just to be sure.